jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/gui.rst

 * |linkscale| Link map scale
 * |linkcenter| Link map center

-In order to link Map Windows, go to :menuselection:`View --> Set Map Linking`, which will open the following dialog:
+In order to link Map Windows, go to :menuselection:`View --> Set Map Linking` in the menu bar, which will open the following dialog:

 .. image:: ../../img/map_linking.png

 Here you can specify the above mentioned link options between the Map Windows.
-You may either specify linkages between pairs or link all canvases at once (the ``All Canvases`` option is only specifiable when the number of Map Windows is > 2).
+You may either specify linkages between pairs or link all canvases at once (the :guilabel:`All Canvases` option is only specifiable when the number of Map Windows is > 2).
 Remove created links by clicking |unlink|.

-**Alternative:** You can also create linkages between Map Windows directly from the Window itself:
+**Alternative:** You can also create linkages between Map Windows directly from within the windows:

 .. warning:: Mind that this method might not work on Linux or Mac systems (due to display problems).
              In that case just use :menuselection:`View --> Set Map Linking`.